 Unless you are using powerful studio lights in a controlled environment, you will need to be aware of what camera settings you have at all times.
 Even when using flash indoors, you will still probably need a higher ISO for example.

 Depending on what style you are trying to achieve, just remember the basic rules.
 Depth of field, exposure and composition.

 If you want to blow out the background completely due to it being quite ugly, use the widest aperture possible.
 If you want to include as much as possible do the opposite and use a small aperture of say F11.

 To get a shot that is somewhere in between, giving a hint of what is behind but not to the point where it is distracting, use F4 or F5.6.
 Again, remember that the longer the focal length of your lens, the more powerful the effect of depth of field.

-If you are faced with these conditions, it can be quite a gloomy outlook but with the correct settings and use of light, you should do ok.
-Remember that the couple are quite aware of the conditions and are not expecting miracles, although they do expect the clearest and best images they can expect in these circumstances.
+If you are faced with these conditions, it can be quite a gloomy outlook.
+However, with the correct settings and use of light, you should do ok.
+Remember that the couple are quite aware of the conditions and are not expecting miracles.
+Although they do expect the clearest and best images they can expect in these circumstances.

-You will almost certainly need extra light and you can find this from all manner of sources depending on your resourcefulness and its availability.
+You will almost certainly need extra light.
+You can usually find this from all manner of sources depending on your resourcefulness and its availability.